MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

 3. On the filter on the top menu, select **Chatbot** to see the bot (or bots) you've added to the solution.
 Selecting the name of the bot will open it in the Power Virtual Agents portal.

-3. If your bot doesn’t have [Skills](configuration-add-skills.md), you don't need to complete this step.
+3. If your bot doesn't have [Skills](configuration-add-skills.md), you don't need to complete this step.
     If your bot does have Skills, you need to add the respective environment variables in the solution.
 Each Skill has two environment variables: `AppID` and `manifestURL`.

     1. Select the solution you want to add your bot to.

     1. Select **Add existing** and choose **Environment variables**.
-    1. On the **Add existing environment variables** panel and select the environment variables for your bot’s Skills.
+    1. On the **Add existing environment variables** panel and select the environment variables for your bot's Skills.
 Each Skill has two environments variables.
 The environment variables **Display name** column will show the bot name in square brackets.
 For example, *[Bot name] Skill name*.

         ![List of skills selected for export](media/export-skills.png "List of skills selected for export")

-    1. Select the environment variables of the bot’s Skills.
+    1. Select the environment variables of the bot's Skills.
     1. Select **Next** to add them to the solution.